Grand Duchy of Lithuania: Languages of administration

 The process of moving away from Ruthenian to Polish in administration was soon apparent.
 The first were the nobles of Podlachia, who adopted Polish laws as early as the 1440s, and repeatedly demanded that official documents be written in Polish, since they no longer knew Ruthenian.
 The political reforms of 1564–1566 established sejmiks, local land courts, appellate courts modelled on Polish system, through which the Polish language flowed into Lithuania.
 The first codification of Lithuanian laws, the Statute of Lithuania, was issued in Chancery Ruthenian (1529), but was quickly translated into Latin (1530) and Polish (1532).
 Court Chancellor of the Grand Duchy of Lithuania Lew Sapieha noted in the preface of the Third Statute of Lithuania (1588) that all state documents to be written exclusively in Ruthenian.
 Despite this, after the Polish translation of the statute was published in 1614, it was not reissued in Ruthenian ever again.
 Polish was increasingly used in official documents, especially after the Union of Lublin.
 Finally, in 1697, the Sejm, as part of the equalization of law between Lithuania and Poland, confirmed that only the Polish language was to be used in administration in Lithuania, although Ruthenian continued to be used on a few official documents until the second half of the 18th century.

 King Władysław IV's universal of March 22, 1639 forbidding his subjects to hunt on the territory of Ducal Prussia.
 The universal was translated into Old Lithuanian at the Prussian chancellery.

-After the baptism, the use of Latin, still the main language of learning and writing in Western Europe, also spread in Lithuania as a language of document.
-Latin was the second language of the grand ducal chancellery in the 14th–16th centuries, although it was used less frequently than Ruthenian in internal administration.
-This was accompanied by the spread since mid-15th century of the legend of the Roman origin of the Lithuanian nobility (from the Palemon lineage), and the closeness of the Lithuanian language and Latin.
-This let some intellectuals in the mid-16th century to advocate for replacement of Ruthenian with Latin, as they considered Latin as the native language of Lithuanians.
+After the baptism, the use of Latin, the main language of learning and writing in Western Europe, also spread in Lithuania as a language of official documents.
+In the 14th–16th centuries it functioned as the second language of the grand ducal chancellery, though it was used less frequently than Ruthenian in internal administration.
+This development coincided with the mid-15th-century spread of the legend about the Roman origin of the Lithuanian nobility (the Palemon myth) and the idea of a special affinity between Lithuanian and Latin.
+These notions led some mid-16th-century intellectuals to advocate replacing Ruthenian with Latin, which they regarded as the "native" language of Lithuanians.